MightyBurger/burgers_corner/content/projects/curveball.md

 It's bizarre, but there's technical reasons why it is done this way, such as making the collision code easier.

 Now we need some way to describe these shapes in a text file.
-Neverball uses the [Quake map format](https://quakewiki.org/wiki/Quake_Map_Format), where each "cut" is defined by three points in the plane.
+Neverball parses the [Quake map format](https://quakewiki.org/wiki/Quake_Map_Format), where each "cut" is defined by three points in the plane.
 These points have to be in a certain order; if you get it wrong, you might accidentally cut away the wrong half of the universe!

 If you're curious, here's an example of the data for a cube:
 ```QUAKE